Free Trial

 • Hawaiian Electric Industries reported earnings of $0.20 per share, falling short of analysts' estimates, while its stock has a target price average of $11.94 with a current market cap of $2.13 billion.

-• Five stocks we like better than Hawaiian Electric Industries.
+• Five stocks to consider instead of Hawaiian Electric Industries.

-Hsbc Holdings PLC reduced its stake in Hawaiian Electric Industries, Inc. (NYSE:HE - Free Report) by 65.5% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 22,258 shares of the utilities provider's stock after selling 42,218 shares during the period.
-Hsbc Holdings PLC's holdings in Hawaiian Electric Industries were worth $245,000 as of its most recent filing with the Securities and Exchange Commission.
+Hsbc Holdings PLC decreased its stake in Hawaiian Electric Industries, Inc. (NYSE:HE - Free Report) by 65.5% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 22,258 shares of the utilities provider's stock after selling 42,218 shares during the quarter.
+Hsbc Holdings PLC's holdings in Hawaiian Electric Industries were worth $245,000 as of its most recent SEC filing.

-Hawaiian Electric Industries (NYSE:HE - Get Free Report) last posted its quarterly earnings results on Thursday, August 7th.
-The utilities provider reported $0.20 earnings per share for the quarter, missing the consensus estimate of $0.24 by ($0.04).
-The business had revenue of $746.39 million for the quarter.
-Hawaiian Electric Industries had a negative net margin of 3.66% and a positive return on equity of 10.76%.
-On average, research analysts expect that Hawaiian Electric Industries, Inc. will post 1.71 earnings per share for the current fiscal year.
+Hawaiian Electric Industries (NYSE:HE - Get Free Report) last released its quarterly earnings data on Thursday, August 7th.
+The utilities provider reported $0.20 earnings per share for the quarter, missing analysts' consensus estimates of $0.24 by ($0.04).
+The business had revenue of $746.39 million during the quarter.
+Hawaiian Electric Industries had a positive return on equity of 10.76% and a negative net margin of 3.66%.
+As a group, sell-side analysts anticipate that Hawaiian Electric Industries, Inc. will post 1.71 EPS for the current fiscal year.

 (Free Report)